-Use Speed To Your Advantage
+Use Speed to Your Advantage

 The biggest difference between email and texting is speed.
 While the average response time on emails is about two minutes, it’s a deceptive number.
 It can take days or even weeks for that first email to come through, after which you begin a conversation where the emails come in more quickly.
 Meanwhile, text alerts on phones are ubiquitous, so you won’t have to wait long for a candidate to text you back.
 In fact, 90% of recruiters report using text messaging helped speed up their process significantly.
-If you want to take advantage of this speed, you’ll have to reciprocate, to an extent.
+If you want to take advantage of this speed, you’ll have to reciprocate to an extent.
 Be quick to reply to texts, and candidates will probably return the favor.

 Don’t Spoil Your Opener

 Text messages have an incredible 98% open rate.
 Compared to email’s measly 23% open rate, you start to see why texting is such a tempting avenue for recruiters.
 But just because it’s harder to filter out text spam doesn’t mean you can be more reckless about how you approach candidates.
-Once you have their phone number, craft an interesting text message, the same way you’d want to catch their attention with an email.
+Once you have their phone number, craft an interesting text message the same way you’d catch their attention with an email.
 Your text will still come up with a random phone number, so be sure to introduce yourself, be human, and sell them the job as quickly as possible.
-Don’t use all caps if you can avoid it, and leave your contact email info at the end.
+Don’t use all caps if you can avoid it and leave your contact email info at the end.
 If your first text looks like spam, that’s what it’ll become.

-Text With Caution
+Text with Caution